Tips for tracking and applying for scholarships

 Eligibility for the scholarship is a two-part process.
 Students in 7th or 8th grade whose family meets the income requirements must submit and complete an application by June 30 of the student’s 8th grade year.
 Then students must meet the College Bound Pledge requirements and income-eligibility as determined by the student’s financial aid application (FAFSA or WASFA) in their senior year of high school.

 Note: Foster youth in grades 7–12 (up to age 21) who have not graduated from high school are automatically enrolled.
-They are considered to have a complete application for the College Bound Scholarship via a data exchange between the Washington Student Achievement Council and the Department of Social and Health Services (DSHS).” https://www.wsac.wa.gov/college-bound.
+They are considered to have a complete application for the College Bound program via a data exchange between the Washington Student Achievement Council and the Department of Social and Health Services (DSHS).” https://www.wsac.wa.gov/college-bound.

 To receive regular updates and information from the College Bound Scholarship team, sign up here: http://www.surveygizmo.com/s3/3063979/2f3f4a505e90